CodeMettle/akka-solr/README.md

   * Add the `LBClientConnection` class that behaves pretty much exactly the same as SolrJ's `org.apache.solr.client.solrj.impl.LBHttpSolrServer` class
     * `LBHttpSolrServer` attempts to cycle through servers in order (but the order is changed at runtime when failures happen), `LBClientConnection` uses a random order on every request
     * `LBHttpSolrServer.Req` (lets the user specify a list of servers to try per request that don't necessarily have to be servers that the connection was configured to handle) is reproduced by sending `LBClientConnection.ExtendedRequest` messages to the `LBClientConnection` (`LBHttpSolrServer.Rsp` -> `LBClientConnection.ExtendedResponse`)
+  * Add the `SolrCloudConnection` class that behaves pretty much exactly the same as SolrJ's `org.apache.solr.client.solrj.impl.CloudSolrServer` class
+    * `CloudSolrServer` has a `setDefaultCollection()` method to set default collections for requests, `SolrCloudConnection`s can be created with a default collection by providing a `Solr.SolrCloudConnectionOptions` instance with `defaultCollection` set; no runtime changes are currently supported
+    * `CloudSolrServer` looks for a `"collection"` parameter in requests to override the default (or provide this required piece of data if `setDefaultCollection()` hasn't been called); `SolrCloudConnection` accepts `SolrCloudConnection.OperateOnCollection` messages that provide a per-request collection parameter
+    * `Solr.Client.solrCloudClientTo` and its brethern (imperative client, client future) take a host string in the form "host:port,host:port" and accept `SolrCloudConnectionOptions` to set the default collection and other configuration
+    * `Solr.Client.clientTo` and its brethern accept connection strings in the form "zk://host:port,host:port" and create a `SolrCloudConnection`; using this method requires that every request be sent in a `SolrCloudConnection.OperateOnCollection` message
 * **0.9.2**
   * Add support in SolrQueryBuilder for facetLimit, facetMinCount, and facetPrefix
 * **0.9.1**